 Go to Settings > Messages > Send & Receive.
 Look under the section: iMessage At Can reach you.
-If your email address is checked, deselect it.
+If checked, deselect your email address.
 Select only your phone number and see if that solves the problem.

 Turn Notifications ON

 It’s common to turn notifications off inadvertently.
 So best to make sure they are indeed on.
 Check Settings > Notifications > Messages > Toggle ON Allow Notifications.

 Next, make sure you choose an excellent alert sound.
 Go to Settings > Sounds > Text Tones.
 And pick an alert sound that you like and that you’ll definitely hear.